philsinatra/IDM232/instructor_materials/IDM232-05-mysql.md

 ^ And then, last of all, we have DELETE.
 So this is an SQL DELETE statement.
 We say DELETE FROM table where id equals 1, or id equals 37.

 ^ It's going to delete that row from the database.
 Now, we don't have to use `id` as the specifier.
 We could say, `DELETE FROM table WHERE` first name equals Kevin, then all rows where `first_name` is equal to Kevin would be deleted.
 They all get deleted at the same time, it can be very powerful but most often we're going to just be deleting a single row, we're going to identify it by it's unique id.

 ---

-## Populate the Database

-^ Let's add some data to our table in phpMyAdmin.

----